Katie Hopkins: Islam

-Hopkins is anti-Islam.
+Hopkins is critical of Islam.
 After the 2016 Nice truck attack, Hopkins stated "Islam disgusts me", declaring the statement was "entirely rational" and not Islamophobic.
 She is in favour of a burqa ban and has labelled Islamic culture as homophobic.
 In March 2017, Hopkins gave a speech at a David Horowitz Freedom Center event in which she criticised Muslims, stating that a "Muslim mafia" controlled areas of Britain, and describing London Mayor Sadiq Khan as the "Muslim mayor of Londonistan".
 Calling on people to "fight for your country" against Muslims, Hopkins stated that "we can commit to arm ourselves, not just with the help of the NRA," adding "get furious and fight back".
 Hopkins has also worked with the anti-Muslim Center for Security Policy, and has been described as a counter-jihadist.

 When asked by BBC's Daily Politics presenter Andrew Neil in a December 2015 interview to name the "swathes" of Britain that are no-go areas for non-Muslims, Hopkins replied that she couldn't for "legal reasons".
 When Neil said there could be no legal problems with identifying an area she continued to refuse, saying: "I know those places exist".